codejunkie1609/CSCI-530-Research-Paper-/README.md

 # CSCI-530-Research-Paper-
-Research paper titled "Navigating the Quantum Frontier: A Study of Post-Quantum Cryptography in TLS Integration" aTeX source files and creative commons licence
+Research paper titled "Navigating the Quantum Frontier: A Study of Post-Quantum Cryptography in TLS Integration" LaTeX source files and MIT licence